Copado-Bootcamp/BootcampExamples/sample_Apex_Classes/README.md

 Files are stored in this Repository as lines of code only - these files are not stored here in Salesforce Metadata Format nor Salesforce Source Format Git structure.

-The intended use is for a participant in Instructor-led or Self-paced Hands-on Training to simply copy/paste the lines of code directly into the Salesforce UI as net-new Apex Classes in an Org.
+The intended use is for a participant in instructor-led or self-paced Hands-on Training to simply copy/paste the lines of code directly into the Salesforce UI as net-new Apex Classes in an Org.